Perfectionism, Innovation, Complexities, and Reference-Grade Production Help Make Alan Parsons Project's Conceptual I Robot a Timeless Classic

 1/4" / 15 IPS analog master to DSD 256 to analog console to lathe

 Audiophiles needn't any introduction to the Alan Parsons Project's I Robot.
 Engineered by Parsons after he performed the same duties on Pink Floyd's Dark Side of the Moon, the 1977 record reigns as a disc whose taut bass, crisp highs, clean production, and seemingly limitless dynamic range are matched only by the sensational prog-rock fare helmed by the keyboardist.
 Not surprisingly, it's been issued myriad times.
 Can it be improved?
-Relish Mobile Fidelity's stupendous-sounding 180g 45RPM 2LP set and the question becomes irrelevant.
+Relish Mobile Fidelity's numbered-edition 180g 45RPM 2LP set and the question becomes irrelevant.

-Mastered from the original master tapes and pressed at RTI, and afforded the luxurious groove space of a 45RPM LP, I Robot comes to life like never before on this numbered-edition reissue.
-Boasting immaculate highs and lows, generous spaciousness, and see-through transparency that takes you into the studio with Parsons and creative partner Eric Woolfson at Abbey Road, this super-clean edition has been lovingly restored by Mobile Fidelity engineers with the intention of demonstrating the full-range capabilities of the world's best stereo systems.
-Put simply, there's more music, more information, more detail, more nuance, more everything.
+Sourced from the original master tapes and pressed at Fidelity Record Pressing, and afforded the luxurious groove space of a 45RPM LP, I Robot comes to life with lifelike sound on this numbered-edition reissue.
+Boasting immaculate highs and lows, generous spaciousness, and see-through transparency that practically takes you into the studio with Parsons and creative partner Eric Woolfson at Abbey Road, this super-clean edition has been lovingly restored with the intention of showcasing the full-range capabilities of the world's best stereo systems.

 Inspired by and loosely based around the Isaac Asimov stories of the same name, I Robot delves into themes of artificial intelligence and technological dominance that make the record increasingly relevant in the 21st century.
 Indeed, Parsons' pinnacle creation dovetailed with the ascendency of Star Wars, which itself is experiencing a rebirth in an age of self-driving cars, smart devices, and mindless automation.
 Lyrically, songs such as "The Voice" call into question human behavior – and their relationship to increasing robotic supremacy – in everyday life.
 Sonically, Parsons reflects the associated paranoia, dichotomy, and transformation via shifting sci-fi arrangements steeped in drama and moodiness.